Liebman Institute for Science Innovation

 Join us for observation, discovery, and immersion into some of the most cutting-edge science topics.
 Hear from widely acclaimed experts in their fields across a variety of topics—a truly interactive, small-group experience.
 Register for The Science Behind It Seminars »

-LISI Lecture Series
+LISI Speakers Series

 Hall of Human Origins

-This stunning collection of hominin skulls from the Bone Clones® Hominid line includes the seldom seen, fully articulated walking reconstruction of the 3.2 million-year-old skeleton " Lucy."
+This stunning collection of hominin skulls from the Bone Clones® Hominid line includes the seldom-seen, fully articulated walking reconstruction of the 3.2-million-year-old skeleton "Lucy."
 Using published osteological data, a team of anatomical sculptors carefully recreated these detailed casts of fossil specimens in conjunction with anthropological consultants.
 The skulls are artistically and taxonomically arranged based on the current paleoanthropological record.
 The MCC Hall of Human Origins offers critical, objective insight into hominin evolution through a uniquely human exploration of the fossil evidence.
 This interactive exhibit is permanently displayed in the Life Sciences wing of the Liebman Science Center (Building F).
 Visit the Hall of Human Origins online

 Planetarium Showcases